 Lyft, Uber and all ridesharing vehicles used in the state of Pennsylvania fall under the purview of rules established by the Pennsylvania Public Utility Commission.
-These rules ensure that anyone injured in a ridesharing accident can get the appropriate compensation, but they’re multi-faceted and best navigated by a Pennsylvania Lyft accident attorney.
+These rules ensure that anyone injured in a ridesharing accident can get the appropriate compensation, but they’re multi-faceted and best navigated by a Pennsylvania Lyft accident lawyer.

 Pennsylvania is a so-called “no fault” state, which means that all drivers are required to maintain personal injury protection (PIP) insurance on their vehicles.
 This coverage makes it easy for each involved driver to file a claim with their individual insurers (who will sort the details out later).
 Essentially, this makes it easier for all parties involved to get medical care for injuries without having to wait for the determination of who caused the accident.
 Lyft, Uber, and most other major ridesharing platforms also provide PIP coverage for those times when their drivers are actually using the app as well as coverage for excessive damages, pain and suffering, and lost wages.